Haitians apprehensive of foreign troops as government seeks U.S. help | Law-Order

 A troubled past of foreign military intervention has made many Haitians anxious or hostile to calls requesting U.S. or other foreign troops be sent to the Caribbean nation in the aftermath of last week's assassination of the President Jovenel Moise.
 Acting Prime Minister Claude Joseph has asked for troops from both the United States and the United Nations, which were reviewing the requests as the Caribbean nation spiraled deeper into turmoil following Moise's killing.

-Joseph pitched the idea as a way to safeguard key infrastructure such as the capital's airport and main sea port.
-However, the idea has met resistance from opposition groups, as well as retired soldiers in the country and ordinary citizens.
+Joseph pitched the idea as a way to safeguard key infrastructure such as the capital's airport and main seaport.
+However, the idea has met resistance from civil society groups, as well as retired soldiers in the country and ordinary citizens.
 "We don't want other countries to impose a government on us," said Jose Maslin, 55, who repairs televisions and radios for a living, standing beneath a highway overpass in the capital's western Delmas neighborhood.

 On Tuesday, the Haitian Military Association, which represents retired officers, called on Haitian society to spare Haiti the "humiliation" of foreign intervention.
 The association sharply criticized what it described as the lack of "patriotic" planning by the acting government, which it accused of opting "to rush into the ease of a request for intervention on national territory," according to a statement.